-SECT. v.
-And in order to facilitate the locating, setting out and surveying the said lands for the said trustees, and securing them to the use of the said college: It is hereby enacted by the authority aforesaid, That upon the applications of the said trustees, or of any person duly authorized by them, to the Secretary of the Land-Office of this state, he shall grant and issue, and is hereby authorized and required to grant and issue, such and so many warrants, to be directed to the Surveyor-General of the state, requiring him to survey, or cause to be surveyed for the trustees of Dickinson College, such and so many tracts of land, with such number of acres in each warrant, as shall be applied for at each and every time of application, in such places, not already appropriated by acts of Assembly of the state to particular uses, nor before located or surveyed by or for private persons, as shall, in the whole, amount to the said quantity of ten thousand acres, and the usual allowance, and no more; and that the Surveyor-General shall receive and enter all such warrants in his office, and issue copies thereof, directed to his deputies in the different counties and districts within the state, and the said deputies shall execute the same, and make returns thereof, and thereupon such proceedings shall be had, and patents or grants of confirmation for the same shall be granted and issued to the trustees of Dickinson College, in the same manner and form, and having the like force and effect, as the like proceedings and patents have been and are conducted and granted, in case of private persons making application for and taking up lands, under the laws of the state, in such case made and provided.
+(Section V. P.L.)
+And in order to facilitate the locating, setting out and surveying the said lands for the said trustees and securing them to the use of the said college:

+[Section IV.]
+It is hereby enacted by the authority aforesaid, That upon the applications of the said trustees or any person duly authorized by them to the secretary of the land office of this state he shall grant and issue and is hereby authorized and required to grant and issue such and so many warrants to be directed to the surveyor-general of the state requiring him to survey or cause to be surveyed for the trustees of Dickinson College such and so many tracts of land with such number of acres in each warrant as shall be applied for at each and every application, in such places not already appropriated by acts of assembly of the state to particular uses, nor before located or surveyed by or for private persons as shall in the whole amount to the said quantity of ten thousand acres and the usual allowance and no more, and that the surveyor-general shall receive and enter all such warrants in his office, and issue copies thereof directed to his deputies in the different counties or districts within the state, and the said deputies shall execute the same and make returns thereof, and thereupon such proceedings shall be had, and patents or grants of confirmation for the same shall be granted and issued to the trustees of Dickinson College, in the same manner and form and having like force and effect as the like proceedings and patents have been and are conducted and granted in case of private persons making applications for and taking up lands, under the laws of the state, in such case made and provided.

-Sect. vi.
-And whereas the same reasons which induce this House to provide for the future support of the said college equally hold and apply for providing a fund, whereout hereafter to endow the public schools, agreeably to the constitution of this state:
+(Section VI.
+P.L.)
+And whereas the same reasons which induce this house to provide for the future support of the said college equally hold and apply for providing a fund whereout hereafter to endow the public schools agreeably to the constitution of this state:

-Sect.
-VII.
-It is therefore hereby enacted by the authority aforesaid, That sixty thousand acres of land, part of the unappropriated lands belonging to this state, be, and they are hereby reserved and appropriation priated for the sole and express purpose of endowing public schools of 60,000 ares of land, in the different counties of this state, agreeably to the said forty-for the endowment of fourth section of the constitution.
+[Section V.] (Section VII.
+P.L.)
+It is therefore hereby enacted by the authority aforesaid, That sixty thousand acres of land part of the unappropriated lands of this state be and they are hereby reserved and appropriated for the sole and express purpose of endowing public schools in the different counties of this state agreeably to the said forty-fourth section of the constitution.